award

 Seek Medical Care Immediately

-After a car accident, it is crucial to seek medical care immediately to determine if any party has incurred any injuries.
-Brainstem injuries must be determined by a medical provider.
-This is determined by several Imaging tests, such as MRIs, or CTs.
+After a car accident, it is crucial to seek medical care immediately to determine whether any party has sustained injuries.
+A medical provider must decide if there are brainstem injuries.
+Several Imaging tests, such as MRIs or CTs, determine this.

 How are Brainstem Injuries Treated?

-Brainstem injuries are treated through surgeries conducted by a neurosurgeon.
-Usually, it takes several months, even years to recover from a brainstem injury.
+Brainstem injuries are treated through neurosurgical procedures.
+Usually, it takes several months, even years, to recover from a brainstem injury.
 Many do not even recover from brainstem injury at all.
 Different treatments include physical therapy, speech therapy, or psychological counseling.

 Traumatic Brain Injury Statistics

-• The costs associated with traumatic brain injuries annually is around $76 billion
+• The costs associated with traumatic brain injuries annually are around $76 billion

-• Every year, there is about 200,000 hospitalizations for traumatic brain injuries.
+• Every year, there are about 200,000 hospitalizations for traumatic brain injuries.

 • 17% of non-fatal traumatic brain injuries result from car accidents.